Interconnecting Generation under SCE’s WDAT

 Distribution Service

 Interconnection Request Fees.
-The application fee (or deposit) required depends on the review/study track the customer chooses when submitting the application.
+Below (Fast Track and Cluster Study Processes under SCE’s WDAT) contains information about the applicable application fee/deposit for each of the application fee (or deposit) required depends on the review/study track the customer chooses when submitting the application.
 Please refer to the Review/Study Tracks under the GIP section below to learn about the various review/study tracks available under SCE’s WDAT.
-The sections below (Fast Track Process under SCE’S WDATIndependent Study Process under SCE’s WDAT, and Cluster Study Processes under SCE’s WDAT) contain information about the applicable application fee/deposit for each of these tracks.
+The sections these tracks.
 Instructions on how to make this payment are included in the application form available at the link above.

-For guidelines on providing documentation of Site Exclusivity, please review this Site Exclusivity Guidelines.
+For guidelines on providing documentation of Site Exclusivity, please review this Site Control Guidelines.

 For a sample on acceptable single lines and site plans, please review this: Sample drawings.